ChunkyBoyz77/Case-Study-Versa---Muhammad-Arif-bin-Azlan/README.md

 These are the steps to run the bigbangarif.py file:

+1. Download the "bigbangarif.py" from the repository.
-1. Open your chosen terminal.
+2. Open your chosen terminal.
-2. Make sure the path to the file is correct.
+3. Make sure the path to the file is correct.
-3. Type the command "python bigbangarif.py" in the terminal.
+4. Type the command "python bigbangarif.py" in the terminal.
-4. The array generated will be printed on the terminal.
+5. The array generated will be printed on the terminal.
-5. A json file containing the output will also be generated in your Downloads folder.
+6. A json file containing the output will also be generated in your Downloads folder.